Lola T92/10: Euro Racing

 Charles Zwolsman of the Netherlands would become the primary customer of the T92/10, his Euro Racing squad purchasing the first two chassis for use in the 1992 World Sportscar Championship season.
 Facing the factory Peugeot, Toyota, and Mazda teams, EuroRacing would be one of the few privateer teams in the championship.

 The 1992 season was difficult for Euro Racing and their new Lola.
+The first race of the Lola was the first round of the Intersrie championship on Easter Monday 20th April where team boss Charles Zwolsman won the race with chassis HU01.
 At the opening round at a wet Monza, the Lolas suffered their first difficulties.
-Both cars suffered gearbox failures, with one car failing to even take the start (Nr 4, Johansson-Pareja).
+Both cars suffered gearbox failures, with one car failing to even take the start (Nr 4, chassis HU02, Johansson-Pareja).
 The following round at Silverstone would see another gearbox failure for one of the cars (Nr 3, Euser-Zwolsman), while the second (Nr 4, Johansson-Pareja) managed to finish at third position but post-race inspection, however, found the finishing T92/10 to have used an illegal fuel compound, and the Euro Racing entry was disqualified.
-The 24 Hours of Le Mans would see a similar result, with one car (Nr 3, Zwolsman-Euser-Pareja) suffering transmission failure while the other would finish (Nr 4, Frentzen-Kasuya-Zwolsman).
+The following weekend, Euro Racing entered one Lola T92/10 in the second round of the Interserie championship, at the Nürburgring where Zwolsman managed only 18th.
+The 24 Hours of Le Mans would see a similar result than in the SWC, with one car (Nr 3, Zwolsman-Euser-Pareja) suffering transmission failure while the other would finish (Nr 4, Frentzen-Kasuya-Zwolsman).
 This time the finishing car's result remained, but it was a distant 80 laps behind the winner.

 The second half of the season would see Euro Racing keeping with their usual trend of having one car finish, while the second car would not.
 Donington Park would see a fire in the cockpit take out one of the T92/10s (Nr 3, Euser-Pareja), the Nr 4 (Frentzen-Andrews) finishing 4th, while at Suzuka Circuit a Judd engine would fail (Nr 4, Euser-Tennyson-Frentzen).
 The Nr 3 (Pareja-Matsuda) car finished 5th.
 At the end of the season at Magny-Cours, Euro Racing's T92/10s would fail technical scrutineering and would not be allowed to participate.
 This would leave Euro Racing a distant fifth in the teams championship when the season came to a close.
 The World Sportscar Championship was dissolved at the end of 1992, and Euro Racing went bankrupt at the beginning of the following year.
 The team's T92/10s were sold off to private hands for storage in collections.

 Chassis #HU-02 later competed extensively in Historic Sportscar Racing.